How does this medication work? What will it do for me?

 Angioedema: Ramipril may cause a serious allergic reaction called angioedema, which may be fatal if not treated promptly.
 If you have difficulty breathing or notice hives or swelling of the face, lips, tongue, or throat, or experience severe abdominal pain, stop taking this medication and get emergency medical help at once.
 Other ACE inhibitors should not be taken in the future.
 People who have had angioedema caused by other substances may be at increased risk of angioedema while taking this medication.

 Blood disorders: In rare cases, a low white blood cell count has been reported with people taking this medication.
 Your doctor may occasionally monitor your level of white blood cells by performing blood tests.
 Low white blood cell levels may increase your risk for infection.
 If you notice any signs of infection (e.g. fever, sore throat), contact your doctor as soon as possible.

 Cough: People taking ramipril may develop a dry, persistent cough that usually disappears only after stopping or lowering the dose of ramipril.

 Liver function: This medication may cause liver problems.
 If you experience any signs of liver problems such as yellowing of the skin or eyes, fever, generally feeling unwell, abdominal pain, nausea, vomiting, loss of appetite, itching, muscle pain, rash, or swollen glands, contact your doctor immediately.
-People who have liver problems will need to be closely monitored by their doctor while taking this medication.
+If you have liver problems, you will need to be closely monitored by your doctor while taking this medication.